srinath9/engineering_take_home/README.md

   * Freeform fields are strings (e.g., Living room color: “Blue”)
   * Enum is a choice of strings (e.g., Type of walkway: “Brick, Concrete, or None”)

-USE to add some default values to db
+USE the below command to add some default values to db for buildins and clients
 ```
 docker-compose exec web  rails db:seed
 ```